nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TutorsPet` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a new contact**
+**Use case: Add a new student contact**

 **MSS**

-1. User keys in the contact to be added
+1. User keys in the student's contact to be added
-2. TutorsPet shows the added contact into the list
+2. TutorsPet shows the added student into the list

     Use case ends.

 **Extensions**

 * 1a.
-The given details is in an incorrect format.
+The given details are in an incorrect format.

     * 1a1.
 TutorsPet shows an error message.

       Use case ends.

-**Use case: Delete a student contact**

-**MSS**

-1. User requests to list contacts
-2. TutorsPet shows a list of students’ contact
-3. User requests to delete a specific contact from the list
-4. TutorsPet deletes the person
+* 1b.
+Details are in correct format, but the name already exists in TutorsPet.

+    * 1b1.
+TutorsPet displays a message to notify the duplicate name and ask user whether to proceed with `y` or `n`.

+    * 1b2.
+User enters `y`.<br>
+      Use case resumes from step 4.

+* 1b.
+Details are in correct format, but the phone already exists in TutorsPet.

+     * 1b1.
+TutorsPet shows an error message. <br>
        Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-TutorsPet shows an error message.

-      Use case resumes at step 2.

-**Use case: Editing an existing contact**
+**Use case: Editing an existing student contact**

 **MSS**